zidane1980slab/ardupilot/README.md

 * added HAL_RC_INPUT parameter to allow to force RC input module
 * added used stack reporting
 * added generation of .DFU file
-* time-consuming operations moved out from interrupt level to IO_Completion level with lowest possible priority
+* time-consuming operations moved out from interrupt level to IO_Completion level with low priority
 * added support for Clock Security System - if HSE fails in air system will use HSI instead
 * added boardEmergencyHandler which will be called on any Fault or Panic() before halt - eg. to release parachute
 * motor layout switched to per-board basis
 * console assignment switched to per-board basis
 * HAL switched to new DMA api with completion interrupts
-* AirbotV2 is fully supported with SD card and OSD (OSD not tested, just compiles)
+* AirbotV2 is fully supported with SD card and OSD
 * added support for reading from SD card via USB - HAL parameter allows to be USB MassStorege
-* fixed BUG in scheduler which periodically causes HardFault
 * added check for stack overflow for low priority tasks
 * all boards formats internal flash chip as FAT and allows access via USB
 * added spi flash autodetection
 * added support for TRIM command on FAT-formatted Dataflash
-* fixed bug in hardware I2C driver which spoils writes to I2C2
-* fixed bug in log write with different meanings of flags in FatFs and Posix
 * rewritten SD library to support 'errno' and early distinguish between file and dir
-* compass processing (4027uS) and baro processing(1271uS)  moved out from interrupt level to low-priority io level, because its execution time spoils loop time (500Hz = 2000uS for all)
 * added reformatting of DataFlash in case of hard filesystem errors, which fixes FatFs bug when there is no free space after file overflows and then deleted
 * added autodetect for all known types of baro on external I2C bus